550 5.4.4: No Route to Destination

 Common Causes

-• The domain has expired or been deleted
+• The domain has expired or been taken down

 How to Fix This

-• Use our Domain Checker to see if the domain has working MX records
+• Use our Domain Checker to see if the domain actually has working mail servers

-• If it is your domain, check your DNS configuration immediately
+• If it's your own domain, check your DNS settings immediately to ensure your MX records are correct

 📋 Real-World Example Messages